tanyapole/segmentation-as-additional-channels/README.md

 All implemented methods realised in separated branches of this repository to distinguish them and to ease code debugging.

-1. Base neural network based methods
+1. Base neural network based methods (NNmethods branch).
 2. Direct using masks methods:
    - Zeroing masks (Zeroing_masks branch).
    - Std loss (Aux_loss branch).